25. Shenzhen Sea World Culture and Arts Centre, Shenzhen, China,2017

 23. Shimizu Performing Arts Centre, Shizuoka, Japan 2014

 The Shizuoka Performing Arts Centre, destined to become a new landmark on the developing Shimizu waterfront.
 Its glazed foyer faces the port and affords views of Mount Fuji in the distance.
 Surrounding the large and small auditoria inside, this highly transparent façade reflects the building’s open atmosphere.

 The large concert hall is built using a traditional shoebox form, and seats 1,500; its multi-purpose design can also support shows and full-scale opera productions.
 The smaller 300-seat hall is intended for a variety of uses, from concerts to plays

 22. Floating Pavilion, Groningen, Netherlands 1996

 The Kirishima International Concert Hall, mainly used for chamber music, is located in a fold of the foothills nearby the magnificent Kirishima mountain range.
-Its foyer is designed as part of a spatial sequence developed to maximize the views, creating a sense of expectation and festivity for the audience.
-The 800-seat main hall interior started as a shoebox form, and transformed to a leaf-shaped plan and bilge section to better diffuse and reflect sound.
-The result is the sensation of being fully surrounded by the performance.
+Its foyer is designed by Fumihiko Maki as part of a spatial sequence developed to maximize the views, creating a sense of expectation and festivity for the audience.
+The 800-seat main hall interior started as a shoebox form and transformed into a leaf-shaped plan and bilge section to better diffuse and reflect sound.
+The result is the sensation of being fully surrounded by performance.